DatReki-Archive/D.va-Discore-/README.md

 # D.va-Discore-
-A Discord bot called D.va made in Discore
+A Discord bot called D.va made in Discore.
+This bot it still in it's infancy so do not expect much from it!